RulesCommittee/BylawsRepository/README.md

     - (d) If the club is probationary, and if the Club Support Committee requests a vote on the club's dissolution.
 This may be appealed to the Union Judiciary.

   - **SECTION 12.** There shall exist Student Production Services (SPS).
 SPS shall provide Brandeis University and Student Union-Accredited Clubs with lighting and sound equipment and the technicians required to operate said equipment at any event upon request by the event or club, based on staff and equipment availability.
 SPS shall be a free service to all undergraduate clubs of Brandeis University.
-SPS employed members are salaried by Brandeis University through the Department of Student Activities and the purchasing budget is provided by the Student Union Financial Board.
+SPS employed members are salaried by Brandeis University through the Department of Student Activities and the purchasing budget is provided by the Student Union Allocations Board.

     - (a) Coordinator